spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 #### Determining space for internal errors

-Most internal errors will check for a notification policies inside of the root space.
+Most internal errors will check for notification policies inside of the root space.
-However if the policy is reporting about a componenet that belongs to a certain space and it can determine to which one it is, then it will check for policies in that or any inherited space.
+However if the policy is reporting about a component that belongs to a certain space and it can determine to which one it is, then it will check for policies in that or any inherited space.
-Here is a list of componenets it will check in order:
+Here is a list of components it will check in order:

 - Stack
 - Worker pool